syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/DetailsView.md

 ''' <returns></returns>

-Public Function getorder(ByVal i As Integer) As List(Of OrderDetails)
+Public Function getOrder(ByVal i As Integer) As List(Of OrderDetails)

 Dim order As New List(Of OrderDetails)()